-Students eligible to begin fieldwork will complete and submit a fieldwork application form to the master's in counseling program office by the announced deadline (form is available on the College of Psychology website www.psychology.nova.edu).
 Students will be notified by the program office of their approval or rejection to begin fieldwork.
 Those students approved to begin fieldwork will be provided with instructions regarding application for site approval several months in advance of the term start.
 Students will be, responsible for submitting a list of their preferred fieldwork sites in rank order.
 If their site(s) of interest is not included in the list of NSU affiliated training facilities, students will be required to submit supplementary information regarding the site(s) for review.
-Fieldwork training facilities will be studentcentered and provide adequate resources for training.
+Fieldwork training facilities will be student-centered and provide adequate resources for training.
 If the student would like to participate in fieldwork at the same site where he or she is employed, it must be completed in a different department/unit, must involve completely different duties, and must be supervised by a qualified professional unrelated to his or her present position.
 The student must provide documentation supporting his/her request.
-Should the request be granted, and NSU representative will contact the agency on behalf of the student.
+Should the request be granted, ana NSU representative will contact the agency on behalf of the student.
 While many students can complete the requirement while working, they should be prepared to make whatever arrangements are necessary to complete this requirement including a leave of absence, adjustment of the work schedule, etc. Fieldwork must not be compensated.